Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 | Airtable | 60+ native | ✅ | Excellent |

-Airtable's API is more developer-friendly, with better documentation and finer control.
+Airtable's API is more developer-friendly, with better documentation and more granular control.
 Both connect to Slack, Google Workspace, Microsoft 365, Salesforce, and Jira.
 Smartsheet has stronger native connections to enterprise tools like ServiceNow and Adobe Workfront.
-Airtable excels with modern SaaS tools and custom webhook setups.
+Airtable shines with modern SaaS tools and custom webhook setups.

 Pricing & Value

-Let's be honest about the numbers here.
-Smartsheet's Business plan at ~$19/user/month is notably cheaper than Airtable's Team plan at ~$20/user/month — but that's not the full story.
-Airtable's lower tiers have record limits and storage caps that can hurt growing ops teams.
-Then there's Airtable's Business plan at ~$45/user/month, which is a serious jump that catches many teams off guard during renewal.
+Look, let's be straight about the numbers.
+Smartsheet's Business plan at ~$19/user/month is meaningfully cheaper than Airtable's Team plan at ~$20/user/month — but Airtable's Team plan has record limits and storage caps that can bite growing ops teams hard.
+Airtable's Business plan jumping to ~$45/user/month is a significant leap that catches a lot of teams off guard during their renewal conversations.

 | Plan Level | Smartsheet | Airtable |